From Raising Healthy Chickens to Fuelling Hope for a Nation

 It started with Conrad and Anna Van Dijk spending many years building a strong foundation of relationship and trust with the people of Sierra Leone.
 You may have been following and supporting them since they began their ministry years ago.
 If so, you know that what started as addressing an immediate need – teaching their farmers to raise chickens effectively – developed to addressing the root cause of a lack in hope, which was feeding into a culture futility that often digressed into corruption.

-In the past three years, this work has expanded to cover not only the agricultural needs of SL but other important spheres of influence such as the police, academic community, traffic authority, fire department and the organized church to mention a few.
+In the past three years, this work has expanded to cover not only the agricultural needs of Sierra Leone but other important spheres of influence such as the police, academic community, traffic authority, fire department and the organized church to mention a few.

 The work of Hope for Sierra Leone has accelerated in the past few years by combining these two foundational truths in a synergistic way.